AuenKr/open-code.nvim/SUPPORT.md

 ## Documentation

-For help with using OpenCode:
+For help with using Opencode:

 - Read the [README.md](README.md) for basic usage and installation
 - Check the [DEVELOPMENT.md](DEVELOPMENT.md) for development information
 - See the [doc/opencode.txt](doc/opencode.txt) for Neovim help documentation

-## OpenCode File
+## Opencode File

-See the [OPENCODE.md](OPENCODE.md) file for additional configuration options and tips for using OpenCode effectively.
+See the [OPENCODE.md](OPENCODE.md) file for additional configuration options and tips for using Opencode effectively.

 ## Community Channels